 - There is only what we could call “UberX”.
 There are no professional drivers driving for Uber in Salvador.
 2019 Update: There is now Uber Select in Salvador

 - You can pay with cash.
 Since many Brazilians do not have debit or credit cards, cash is an option.
-You can just choose “dinheiro” as your payment option.
+Choose “dinheiro” as your payment option to pay with cash.